Fuel: History

 Fossil fuels were rapidly adopted during the Industrial Revolution, because they were more concentrated and flexible than traditional energy sources, such as water power.
-They have become a pivotal part of our contemporary society, with most countries in the world burning fossil fuels in order to produce power, but are falling out of favor due to the global warming and related effects that are caused from burning them.
+They have become a pivotal part of our contemporary society, with most countries in the world burning fossil fuels in order to produce power, but are falling out of favor due to the global warming and related effects that are caused by burning them.

 Currently the trend has been towards renewable fuels, such as biofuels like alcohols.

 Chemical

 Chemical fuels are substances that release energy by reacting with substances around them, most notably by the process of combustion.

 Chemical fuels are divided in two ways.
 First, by their physical properties, as a solid, liquid or gas.
 Secondly, on the basis of their occurrence: primary (natural fuel) and secondary (artificial fuel).
 Thus, a general classification of chemical fuels is:

 Solid fuel

 Solid fuel refers to various types of solid material that are used as fuel to produce energy and provide heating, usually released through combustion.
 Solid fuels include wood, charcoal, peat, coal, hexamine fuel tablets, and pellets made from wood (see wood pellets), corn, wheat, rye and other grains.
 Solid-fuel rocket technology also uses solid fuel (see solid propellants).
 Solid fuels have been used by humanity for many years to create fire.
-Coal was the fuel source which enabled the industrial revolution, from firing furnaces, to running steam engines.
+Coal was the fuel source which enabled the Industrial Revolution, from firing furnaces, to running steam engines.
 Wood was also extensively used to run steam locomotives.
 Both peat and coal are still used in electricity generation today.

 The use of some solid fuels (e.g. coal) is restricted or prohibited in some urban areas, due to unsafe levels of toxic emissions.
 The use of other solid fuels as wood is decreasing as heating technology and the availability of good quality fuel improves.
 In some areas, smokeless coal is often the only solid fuel used.
 In Ireland, peat briquettes are used as smokeless fuel.
 They are also used to start a coal fire.